patalas/patalas.github.io/stats.md

 ## Stats of 100 Angular repositories with the most stars on GitHub

 ## Motivation
 While Angular is one of the most well-known frontend frameworks, there is very little information available about the projects using it.
 This page tries to answer interesting questions about the usage of Angular.
-If you have any further questions, please contact me.
-My [main page](https://patalas.github.io).
+If you have any further questions, please [contact me](https://patalas.github.io).

 ## Subject
 The statistics is based on one hundred Angular repositories which have been awarded with the most stars on GitHub.
 For us a Angular repository is Angular tagged and uses angular-core.
 At the end you find a [list of all repositories](#list-of-all-repositories) which were evaluated in this study.